Your university degree will play a big part in helping you get a job; but it is possible to add more skills to your

 - CV Drop

 In order for them to promote their brand and stay competitive, digital marketing is now necessary in almost every type of business – meaning that more graduate jobs are on offer than ever before.
+Take a look at what graduate marketing jobs we have available.

 A career in digital marketing offers graduates a fast-paced working environment, exposure to brand new technologies, and the chance to work with a number of forward-thinking individuals on a daily basis.
 Yet within the industry there are a huge variety of career paths, suited to a range of skill sets, and to very different personality types.
 Here are just a few of them: